 How to Get an Apple Card

-Apple Card will be available this summer.
-To acquire an Apple Card, users can sign up via the Wallet app.
-It’s not been made clear how long the credit approval process takes (Engadget reported it takes mere minutes), but we can safely assume that process will be the same as with any other card.
-The difference is that once you you are approved, then you have the card immediately, until the physical version is sent for free.
+To get an Apple Card, users can sign up via the Wallet app.
+It hasn’t been made clear how long the credit approval process takes (Engadget reported that it takes mere minutes), but we can assume the process will be like other cards.
+The difference is that once you you are approved, you have the card immediately in digital form in your Wallet app, with the physical version arriving later via post and free of charge.

-Made of titanium and already hailed as the perfect Gen Z status symbol, the physical Apple Card no card number, security code, expiry date, or signature for improved security, with all authorization information stored on the Wallet app.
+Made of titanium and already being hailed as a Gen Z status symbol, the physical Apple Card has no card number, security code, expiry date, or signature for improved security, with all authorization information stored on the Wallet app.

-To receive updates from Apple direct, head to their Apple Card landing page and click “Notify Me” in the top right corner.
+To receive updates directly from Apple, head to the brand’s Apple Card landing page and click “Notify Me” in the top right corner.